gwding/agile_grasp2/README.md

 [High precision grasp pose detection in dense clutter](http://arxiv.org/abs/1603.01564). *agile_grasp 2.0* is an improved version of our previous package, [agile_grasp](http://wiki.ros.org/agile_grasp).

-The package already comes with pre-trained machine learning classifiers and can be used (almost) out-of-the-box with RGBD cameras such as the Microsoft Kinect and the Asus Xtion Pro as well as point clouds stored as *.pcd files.
+The package already comes with a pre-trained machine learning classifier and can be used (almost) out-of-the-box with RGBD cameras such as the Microsoft Kinect and the Asus Xtion Pro as well as point clouds stored as *.pcd files.